 As a retiree, you may also choose to enroll in the GHI Preferred Group Dental Plan offered to New York State retirees.
 You should automatically receive an enrollment form after you retire.
-If you choose COBRA, you should also receive this form at the end of the 36-month COBRA period.
+If you applied for dental coverage through COBRA, you should also receive this enrollment form at the end of the 36-month COBRA period.
 If you do not receive the form, call GHI at 1-800-947-0101.

 If you wish to enroll in the group retiree dental plan, you must do so at the time of your retirement or at the end of your COBRA eligibility.
 These are your only opportunities to enroll.

 Note: Dental and vision benefits are not part of your health insurance and do not continue automatically.
 Also, sick leave credit cannot be used to reduce the premium for these benefits.

 How can I continue hearing aid coverage after retirement?

 If you are an Empire Plan enrollee, a hearing aid benefit is part of the retiree Empire Plan benefits package.

 If you are enrolled in an HMO, check to see whether hearing care coverage is part of your current benefits package.
 If your current HMO coverage includes a hearing benefit, you continue to be eligible for it as a retiree.
 Confirm with your HMO if this benefit changes at age 65.

 If I am enrolled in the State’s long term care program, can I continue it after retirement?

 If you purchased long term care insurance through NYPERL, the New York State Public Employee and Retiree Long Term Care Insurance Plan, your long term care insurance will continue without interruption after retirement and without any change in benefits as long as you pay your premium and have not exhausted your lifetime benefit amount.
 If you pay your long term care premium through payroll deduction, you will need to change your method of payment.
 If you have questions, contact NYPERL toll free at 1-866-474-5824.